liferay/liferay-docs/discover/portal/articles/03-collaboration/01-managing-documents-and-media/08-adapting-your-media-to-multiple-devices.markdown

 To enable a disabled image resolution, open the Actions menu next to the image resolution and select *Enable*.
 Note that while an image resolution is disabled it doesn’t generate images for new uploads.
-After enabling an image resolution, it’s recommended to generate the images that may have been missed.
+After enabling an image resolution, it's recommended to generate the images that may have been missed.
 To generate any missing images for an enabled resolution, follow the instructions in the [Generating Missing Image Resolutions](#generating-missing-image-resolutions) section.